atomvm/AtomVM/doc/src/build-instructions.md

 The `<atomvm-source-tree-root>/tools/release/esp32` directory contains the `mkimage.sh` script that can be used to create a single AtomVM image file, which can be distributed as a release, allowing application developers to develop AtomVM applications without having to build AtomVM from scratch.

 > Note.
 Before running the `mkimage.sh` script, you must have a complete build of both the esp32 project, as well as a full build of the core Erlang libraries in the `libs` directory.
 The script configuration defaults to assuming that the core Erlang libraries will be written to the `build/libs` directory in the AtomVM source tree.
 You should pass the `--build_dir <path>` option to the `mkimage.sh` script, with `<path>` pointing to your AtomVM build directory, if you target a different build directory when running CMake.

 Running this script will generate a single `atomvm-<sha>.img` file in the `build` directory of the esp32 source tree, where `<sha>` is the git hash of the current checkout.
-This image contains the ESP32 bootloader, AtomVM executable, and the `eavmlib` and `estdlib` Erlang libraries in one file, which can then be flashed to address `0x1000` on an ESP32.
-The address is different for some ESP32 models, this is set when running `idf.py set-target`, and `mkimage.sh` will use the correct offset for the chip model the build was configured for.
-See the the [ESP32 section](./getting-started-guide.md/#getting-started-on-the-esp32-platform) of the [Getting Started Guide](./getting-started-guide.md) for specific details about the bootloader offset address of each chip model.
+This image contains the ESP32 bootloader, AtomVM executable, and the `eavmlib` and `estdlib` Erlang libraries in one file, which can then be flashed to address `0x1000` for the esp32.
+The bootloader address varies for other chip variants.
+See the [flashing a binary image to ESP32](./getting-started-guide.md#flashing-a-binary-image-to-esp32) section of the [Getting Started Guide](./getting-started-guide.md) for a chart with the bootloader offset address of each model.

 The `mkimage.sh` script is run from the `src/platform/esp32` directory as follows:

     shell$ ./build/mkimage.sh
-    Writing output to /home/frege/AtomVM/src/platforms/esp32/build/atomvm-esp32-0.6.0-dev+git.602e6bc.img
+    Writing output to /home/joe/AtomVM/src/platforms/esp32/build/atomvm-esp32-0.6.0-dev+git.602e6bc.img
     =============================================
     Wrote bootloader at offset 0x1000 (4096)
     Wrote partition-table at offset 0x8000 (32768)